Completion and Graduation

 Repeating a Course (3-Peat)

-The Alamo Colleges District will charge a higher tuition rate to students registering the third or subsequent time for a course.
+The Alamo Colleges District will charge a higher tuition rate to students registering the third or subsequent time for a college-level course.
 The State will no longer subsidize a student’s enrollment for the third or subsequent attempt.
 You should meet with an advisor to determine if you are repeating a course for the third time.

 Student Grade Changes and Appeals